pingcap/docs/join-reorder.md

 - Limited by the calculation methods of the result sets, the algorithm cannot ensure it selects the optimum join order.
 - Currently, the Join Reorder algorithm's support for Outer Join is disabled by default.
 To enable it, set the value of the system variable [`tidb_enable_outer_join_reorder`](/system-variables.md#tidb_enable_outer_join_reorder-new-in-v610) to `ON`.
-- Currently, the dynamic planning algorithm cannot perform Join Reorder for Outer Join.
+- Currently, the dynamic planning algorithm cannot perform Join Reorder for outer join.

 Currently, the `STRAIGHT_JOIN` syntax is supported in TiDB to force a join order.
 For more information, refer to [Description of the syntax elements](/sql-statements/sql-statement-select.md#description-of-the-syntax-elements).